-Credit cards can be a great tool but can also be very risky if not managed correctly.
-They can help build up credit and can help you get loans at a better interest rate.
-If you get behind on your payments, your payments could grow very large, very quickly.
+Credit cards can be a great tool, but can also be very risky if not managed correctly.
+They can help build credit and get loans at a better interest rate.
+If you get behind on your payments, the outstanding balance could grow to very large, very quickly.
 The resource below has information about best practices while having and using a credit card.

 RESPONSIBLE USE OF CREDIT CARDS

 CREDIT CARD BEST PRACTICES

 Credit cards act as loans and without paying things back on time, you could quickly end up behind on your payments.
 Here are some best practices for owning a credit card:

 - Read the Entire Cardholder Agreement – The agreement spells out fees and finance charges, so make sure you understand the terms.

 - Learn About Finance Charges – If you do not pay the amount due within the grace period, you will likely be charged interest on the unpaid amount.
 For more information, visit the Credit Cards – Management resource.